 Does PR work?
 That’s a common question for companies faced with the prospect of investing thousands of dollars in public relations.

-It’s true that the benefits of PR can be more difficult to track that the benefits of other marketing tactics like advertising.
+It’s true that the benefits of PR can be more difficult to track than the benefits of other marketing tactics like advertising.
 But that doesn’t mean businesses should skip PR in favor of more traditional advertising strategies.

 At Walker Sands, we’re experts at integrating PR and digital marketing in a way that enables us to quantify the results our PR efforts produce for our clients.